The right credit card can be cheaper than a line of credit

-Credit card issuers often send out special low interest rate offers to their best clients – those who pay off their balances in big healthy chunks, who have a perfect repayment history (never late, often early), and who in effect use their credit card like a “debit card with benefits”.
+Credit card issuers often send out special low-interest rate offers to their best clients – those who pay off their balances in big healthy chunks, who have a perfect repayment history (never late, often early), and who in effect use their credit card as a “debit card with benefits”.
 Benefits can include reward programs, cash rebates, and of course building your credit rating – things you won’t get from a debit card.

 These promotional rates are often between 1.99% and 4.99%, but for the past few years, some issuers have gone one step further.
 Zero percent, yes 0%, on balance transfers all the way up to the card limit.